ssadedin/IGV-CRAM/README.md

 intended purely as a **short term** workaround for those needing CRAM support **right now**.

 This is a totally unofficial fork, and will not be maintained.
-It has not been created in a a way that is conducive to on-going tracking of the main branch of IGV and will be deleted as soon as IGV itself supports CRAM.
+It has not been created in a way that is conducive to on-going tracking of the main branch of IGV and will be deleted as soon as IGV itself supports CRAM.

 Building